w3c/PFE-analysis/results/noise_simulations.md

 - Furthermore, varying the number of codepoints to be added by the size of the input request further increases the number of possible matches with only a minimal increase in request set sizes.

+- Adding codepoints in groups with an appropriate group size can give comparable performance to the best of the non-deterministic methods.

 - Reasonable levels of ambiguity can be added without significantly increasing the total number of codepoints transferred.
   At the highest levels of noise tested there was roughly a 2-3x increase in number of codepoints.
 Which is significantly less total codepoints then is transferred by our current approach using unicode range.

-- Different scripts have different requirements for number of noise codepoints needed.

-- The number of noise codepoints needs to be randomized.
-If the same number is always added then the adversary knows how many codepoints are in the original page.
+- Group sizes from 4 to 7 codepoints per group provides a good amount of ambiguity across all scripts tested.
+This could allow for a single minimum group size to be supplied in the spec which will give good performance regardless of the script.

 ## Recommendations for Specification Changes

 1. Add text that prevents codepoints from being re-requested.
 A malicious font server could pretend the font supports codepoints it does not and then the client would keep re-requesting them giving a stronger signal as to what is present.

 2. We should recommend (but not require) including “unicode-range:” in IFT @font-faces to allow the client to scope the initial request to only what’s in the font.

-3. The spec should have a requirement on the minimum number of codepoints to be added.
-The recommendation likely needs to be script specific.
-This could likely be simplified to a recommendation for CJK (and any other scripts with a large number of codepoints) and different recommendation for everything else.
+3. The spec should recommend the use of codepoint grouping by the client and provide a recommendation on the minimum group size based on the findings here.
+For CJK specifically, we likely want to make grouping a requirement.